pedro742k2/face-recognition-backend/README.md

 The Face Detection App also has a login/register system with profile credits, which are incremented in every successful API call.

-The Face Detection App also has a login/register system with profile credits, which are incremented in every successful API call.

 ## How to visit the project

 ### 🌎 Face Recognition API is available online as a demo